-Despite the cost many islands have decided to escape the trauma of another blanket power outage amid a humanitarian crisis.
+Despite the cost, many islands have decided to escape the trauma of another blanket power outage, amid a humanitarian crisis.
+Instead, they have plans.
 Irma gave officials more of am impetus to move forward with alternatives.
-Power outages killed and chance to learn remotely and brought the digital communications network down.
+Power outages significantly reduce the chance to learn remotely.
+They also threaten the functionality digital communications network down.

 On the main island of Tortola, a privately funded 3-megawatt solar project led by local firm Caribbean Alternative Energy.
 There are also initiatives from State utility providers.
 There are plans to establish a 300-kilowatt hybrid solar, wind and energy storage system on Anegada, a remote northern island, once an agreement to lease crown land is signed.

 There are also plans to spread the risk of outages by fitting solar panels on car-ports and school roofs on Tortola and Virgin Gorda, the BVI's third-largest island.

 One of the ways in which the private sector will be encouraged to install solar devices is to ensure that residents can sell surplus electricity back to the grid.
 These micro measures are to ensure that all the electrical generation instruments are not all in one basket.